 1. Vocabulary: Your child should be studying a word list each week.
 This list is available on Quizlet.com for your students.
 I also print lists for students who want a paper copy.
-Encouraging them to study this list, or studying it with them, would definitely help them with their quiz each Tuesday.
+Encouraging them to study this list, or studying it with them, would definitely help them with their quiz (typically each Tuesday).
 Also, if you want a PDF of this list emailed to you, please let me know!

-4. Sign up for Remind: To help keep you informed, I am using Remind, a mobile app, to send due-date reminders for larger class assignments.
+5. Sign up for Remind: To help keep you informed, I am using Remind, a mobile app, to send due-date reminders for larger class assignments.
 Please view the PDF for your child's class under my document tab for instructions on how to sign up.

-5. Email me: Please feel free to email me with any questions or concerns!
+7. Email me: Please feel free to email me with any questions or concerns!